aqlaboratory/openfold/README.md

 cases where the *Nature* paper differs from the source, we always defer to the latter.

-OpenFold is trainable in full precision or `bfloat16` with or without DeepSpeed, and we've trained it from scratch, matching the performance of the original.
+OpenFold is trainable in full precision, half precision, or `bfloat16` with or without DeepSpeed, and we've trained it from scratch, matching the performance of the original.
 We've publicly released model weights and our training data &mdash; some 400,000 MSAs and PDB70 template hit files &mdash; under a permissive license.
 Model weights